14 Ardittou st., Athens 11636

 Gardens on the front and rear of the property are matched by large verandas upstairs and the expansive roof garden at the top.
 The outdoors is brought inside through generous, floor-to-ceiling openings, while lighting design ensures even areas that are deeper within the floorplate, such as the kitchen, feel naturally lit.

-Photography: Vangelis Paterakis
+Photographer: Vangelis Paterakis

 Image editor: Maria Siorba

-Client and Construction Manager: MALO DEVELOPMENT
+Construction Management: MALO DEVELOPMENT